christophejunke/sdl2-event-loop/README.md

                         [:rebind ( list-of-special-variables )])
       <body>)

-BODY is executed in the main SDL2 thread; consequently, the dynamic bindings in effect inside BODY are different from the one outside of DO-EVENTS.
-The :REBIND option accepts a designator for an unevaluated list of symbols, whose bindings are captured in the current thread and re-established inside body.
-This is done using the auxiliary macro WITH-CAPTURED-BINDINGS.
-If :REBIND is T, the standard output is rebound.
+`BODY` is executed in the main SDL2 thread; consequently, the dynamic bindings in effect inside BODY are different from the one outside of `DO-EVENTS`.
+The `:REBIND` option accepts a designator for an unevaluated list of symbols, whose bindings are captured in the current thread and re-established inside body.
+This is done using the auxiliary macro `WITH-CAPTURED-BINDINGS`.
+If `:REBIND` is T, the standard output is rebound.

-Other options, :METHOD, :TIMEOUT and :BACKGROUND have the same meaning as in SDL2:WITH-EVENT-LOOP:
+Other options, `:METHOD`, `:TIMEOUT` and `:BACKGROUND` have the same meaning as in `SDL2:WITH-EVENT-LOOP`:

-  - The :BACKGROUND flag, when non-NIL, indicates that current thread does not wait for the event-loop to terminate.
+  - The `:BACKGROUND` flag, when non-NIL, indicates that current thread does not wait for the event-loop to terminate.

-  - :METHOD is either :WAIT (blocking) or :POLL (non-blocking, the default).
+  - `:METHOD` is either `:WAIT` (blocking) or `:POLL` (non-blocking, the default).

-  - When provided, :TIMEOUT must be a positive integer representing a timeout in milliseconds. :TIMEOUT is only meaningful when used in conjunction with the :WAIT method (the blocking wait operation terminates after TIMEOUT milliseconds).
+  - When provided, `:TIMEOUT` must be a positive integer representing a timeout in **milliseconds**. `:TIMEOUT` is only meaningful when used in conjunction with the `:WAIT` method (the blocking wait operation terminates after TIMEOUT milliseconds).

-When METHOD is :WAIT with a non-NIL :TIMEOUT, or when METHOD is :POLL, the EVENT-TYPE might be :IDLE.
+When METHOD is `:WAIT` with a non-NIL `:TIMEOUT`, or when METHOD is `:POLL`, then `EVENT-TYPE` might be `:IDLE`.

-EVENT-TYPE might be one of the following keywords:
+`EVENT-TYPE` might be one of the following keywords:

     :CONTROLLERAXISMOTION :CONTROLLERBUTTONDOWN
     :CONTROLLERBUTTONUP :CONTROLLERDEVICEADDED
     :CONTROLLERDEVICEREMAPPED :CONTROLLERDEVICEREMOVED
-   :DOLLARGESTURE :DROPFILE :FINGERDOWN :FINGERMOTION :FINGERUP :JOYAXISMOTION :JOYBALLMOTION :JOYBUTTONDOWN :JOYBUTTONUP :JOYDEVICEADDED :JOYDEVICEREMOVED :JOYHATMOTION :KEYDOWN :KEYUP :MOUSEBUTTONDOWN :MOUSEBUTTONUP :MOUSEMOTION :MOUSEWHEEL :MULTIGESTURE :QUIT :SYSWMEVENT :TEXTEDITING :TEXTINPUT :USEREVENT :WINDOWEVENT
+    :DOLLARGESTURE :DROPFILE :FINGERDOWN :FINGERMOTION
+    :FINGERUP :JOYAXISMOTION :JOYBALLMOTION :JOYBUTTONDOWN
+    :JOYBUTTONUP :JOYDEVICEADDED :JOYDEVICEREMOVED
+    :JOYHATMOTION :KEYDOWN :KEYUP :MOUSEBUTTONDOWN
+    :MOUSEBUTTONUP :MOUSEMOTION :MOUSEWHEEL :MULTIGESTURE
+    :QUIT :SYSWMEVENT :TEXTEDITING :TEXTINPUT :USEREVENT
+    :WINDOWEVENT

+Aliases to these keywords may be found in the two following packages

+   - `SDL2-EVENT-LOOP.EVENTS.GENERAL` for all base events
+   - `SDL2-EVENT-LOOP.EVENTS.WINDOW` for window events

-Additionally, it can be equal to any symbol registered through SDL2:REGISTER-USER-EVENT-TYPE.
-If so, a call to SDL2::FREE-USER-DATA is done after each iteration or when unwinding from the loop.
+Finally, it can be equal to any symbol registered through `SDL2:REGISTER-USER-EVENT-TYPE`.
+If so, a call to `SDL2::FREE-USER-DATA` is done after each iteration or when unwinding from the loop.

 # Destructuring events